top of page

 The Hill, a Davies Family LLC, and Paradigm Companies submitted a proposal to the City of Fairfax in early December 2024 to build 276 apartments and 423 parking spaces in two apartment buildings on the 2.69 acre lot at 4131 Chain Bridge Road in the City of Fairfax.
-Paradigm states in its April 2025 updated Proffers document that "it shall have the ability to modify the final unit count (up to 276) and mix at time of site plan, provided that such modification shall not apply to more than ten percent (10%) of the total number of units."

-The two apartment buildings combined will have 30 studio apartments, 157 one-bedroom apartments, and 89 two-bedroom apartments.
+The two apartment buildings combined will have 28 studio apartments, 160 one-bedroom apartments, and 88 two-bedroom apartments.
 17 of the apartments will be designated Affordable Dwelling Units to reach the City-mandated target of 6%.

 The complex will have 423 parking spaces in below-grade parking (400 spaces for residents, 16 dedicated parking spaces for retail, and 7 spaces for office patrons).